Yazan-yaam/AI/README.md

-# Project Title
-AI-Powered Health Monitoring System
+# AI-Powered Health Monitoring System

 ## Summary
 The project aims to develop an AI-powered health monitoring system that utilizes wearable sensors to track vital signs and detect early signs of health issues.
 The system provides real-time alerts and insights to users and healthcare providers.